actinia-org/actinia-docker/README.md

 <a id="startup-errors"></a>
 # How to fix common startup errors
-* if a redis db is running locally this will fail.
+* if a key-value db is running locally this will fail.
 Run and try again:
 ```
-/etc/init.d/redis-server stop
+/etc/init.d/valkey-server stop
 ```
 * if you see an error like "max virtual memory areas vm.max_map_count [65530] is too low, increase to at least [262144]", run
 ```